In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Corrupted .htaccess File

 One of the common causes of 403 Forbidden errors is a corrupted .htaccess file in your WordPress installation directory.
-If the server error is caused by a corrupted .htaccess file, the issue can be quite simple to fix.
+If the internal server error is caused by a corrupted .htaccess file, the issue is quite simple to fix.
 All you need to do is create a new .htaccess file.

-To learn how to create a new .htaccess file, see this tutorial:
+To learn how to create a new .htaccess file, see the tutorial below: